The Changing Face of Gang Activity

 Some experts assert that changes in gang activity results in fewer “turf wars,” or head-to-head violent confrontations for criminal enterprises and physical territories.
 The activity is essentially less violent, with decreased killings and physical injury to individuals.
 This raises questions about the appropriateness of increasing white collar penalties with gang-related enhancements.

-If you are facing gang-related charges in a Florida court, contact the Miami attorneys Ratzan & Faccidomo, LLC at (305) 330-3905 for a free and confidential consultation.
-Our experienced attorneys have the knowledge and ability to provide you with the aggressive defense your case deserves.
+If you are facing gang-related charges in a Florida court, contact the Miami lawyers Ratzan & Faccidomo, LLC at (305) 330-3905 for a free and confidential consultation.
+Our experienced lawyers have the knowledge and ability to provide you with the aggressive defense your case deserves.